Skip to main content

 builder store_slice(builder b, slice s) asm "STSLICER";

-Stores slice s into builder b.
+Stores slice s in builder b.

 store_grams